-Categories: Apparel Industry Management, Alumni News, Careers
+Categories: Fashion, Designer, Apparel Industry Management, Featured, Careers

 Gaurav Bhargava's entrepreneurial spirit first emerged when he was studying at NIFT in India as a fashion design student.
 Eight years later, he arrived at FIDM, receiving a degree in Merchandise Product Development.
 In 2001, he joined Fantasy Activewear Inc. … Read More